SALE - up to 80% off - SHOP NOW

 We will price match any genuine UK specialist online retailer advertised price at the point of sale.

 What currency are your prices listed in?
-All prices are in GB Pounds Sterling and include Value Added Tax (VAT) at UK rates.
+All prices are in GB Pounds Sterling and include Value Added Tax (VAT) at UK rates for UK sales.
+For countries outside the UK, prices are excluding VAT.
+For countries outside the UK, there may be local taxes, duties and charges to pay locally, and you, the customer, is responsible for these charges.
 You can view prices and buy in Euros (€) or American dollars ($) by selecting from the dropdown at the top of the page.

 I live in a VAT exempt country.
 How do I order the promotion products 2 for £X.?
 For VAT exempt countries the price you pay is the lesser of the VAT exempt price and the promotional price.